redstone-finance/solana-connector/examples/README.md

 # examples

 > [!NOTE]
-> The example uses the devnet cluster and program at `2tcbDvTs2LkKKx9xwizMHRBKxKgtWBihRnZoDnbxtc8k`
+> The example uses the testnet cluster and program at `2tcbDvTs2LkKKx9xwizMHRBKxKgtWBihRnZoDnbxtc8k`

 ## Requirements: